postcard Insurance

 Tornadoes & Wind

-The above video of an EF-3 tornado was captured May 22, 2008 by a security camera on State Farm's Greeley, Colorado Operations Center.
+This video of an EF-3 tornado was captured May 22, 2008, by a security camera on State Farm's Greeley, Colorado Operations Center.

 Approximately 1,200 tornadoes occur in the United State each year according to the National Oceanic and Atmospheric Administration.

-• The June 1990 tornado that touched down in Limon, Colorado caused an estimated $20 million in insured losses.
+• The June 1990 tornado that touched down in Limon, Colorado caused an estimated $20 million in insured losses ($36.1 million in 2014 dollars).

-• A March 2007 tornado and hail storm resulted in an estimated $16.7 million in insured losses to Clovis, Logan and Roswell, New Mexico.
+• A March 2007 tornado and hail storm resulted in an estimated $16.7 million in insured losses to Clovis, Logan and Roswell, New Mexico ($19.0 million in 2014 dollars).

 Plan ahead.
 Where will you go should a tornado touch down near your home?
 If you do not have a tornado shelter, go to your basement to wait out the storm.
 If you don't have access to a basement look for an interior room without windows, such as a bathroom.
 Further protect yourself from flying or falling debris by getting into the bathtub or crouching under a stairway.